tomasmcm/MittenLink/README.md

 Fully onchain registry contract to store links between hot wallets and cold wallets.

-Cold wallet never has to connect to any contract, the only requirement is to make a transfer with a specific value from the cold wallet to the hot wallet.
+The cold wallet never has to connect to any contract, the only requirement is to make a transfer with a specific value from the cold wallet to the hot wallet.

 # Process